Cetacean: Vision

 Cetacean eyes are set on the sides rather than the front of the head.
 This means only species with pointed 'beaks' (such as dolphins) have good binocular vision forward and downward.
 Tear glands secrete greasy tears, which protect the eyes from the salt in the water.
 The lens is almost spherical, which is most efficient at focusing the minimal light that reaches deep water.
-Odontocetes have little to no ability to taste or smell, while mysticetes are believed to have some ability to smell because of their reduced, but functional olfactory system.
-Cetaceans are known to possess excellent hearing.